-Press the CD play button (CD) to start playing when a CD is in the unit.
-If there isn't a CD in the unit when the CD play button (CD) is pressed, "NO DISK" will flash on and off in sequence.
+Press the CD play button (CD) to start play when a CD is in the unit.
+If there isn't a CD in the unit when the CD play button (CD) is pressed, "NO DISC" will flash on and off.